Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Conclusions

 \section{Conclusions}

 We provided a numerical proof-of-principle that cardiac electrical excitation wave patterns can be reconstructed from mechanical deformation using machine learning.
-Our mechano-electrical reconstruction approach can easily recover even complex two- and three-dimensional excitation wave patterns in simulated cardiac muscle tissue with a reconstruction accuracy of $95-97\%$.
-At the same time, the approach is computationally efficient and easy to implement, as it employs a generic convolutional autoencoder neural network architecture.
-The results suggest that machine learning techniques could be used in combination with high-speed imaging such as ultrasound to visualize electrophysiological wave phenomena in the heart.
+Our mechano-electrical reconstruction approach can easily recover even complex two- and three-dimensional excitation wave patterns in simulated cardiac muscle tissue with reconstruction accuracies close to or better than $95\%$.
+At the same time, the approach is computationally efficient and easy to implement, as it employs a generic convolutional autoencoder neural network.
+The results suggest that machine or deep learning techniques could be used in combination with high-speed imaging, such as ultrasound, to visualize electrophysiological wave phenomena in the heart.